verdverm/verdverm.github.io/_sr/04-pge.md

 The PPQ gives equations which expand the branches of the search space towards small equations with low error.

-% \tony{show how pareto fronts turn into an array or queue}

 To construct the PPQ,
 successive Pareto fronts are